Experienced Portland Railroad & Train Accident Lawyer

 We will assess the liability of all parties involved, including the railroad company, train operator, manufacturer of defective equipment, and even government agencies responsible for safety inspections.

-One of the critical tasks is to negotiate with insurance companies and other liable parties on behalf of our clients.
+Our team will negotiate with insurance companies and other liable parties on behalf of our clients.
 We will fight to ensure that victims receive fair and just compensation for their injuries, medical expenses, lost wages, pain and suffering, and other damages resulting from the accident.

 In 2021, there were 893 deaths on railroads, which is a 20% increase from the revised total of 744 deaths in 2020.
 This is the highest number of deaths since 2007.